gypsydave5/todo-mvp/README.md

 ## The Todo Application

-The project consists of the following:
+The project consist (or will consist) of the following:

-  - Many Todo application, written in multiple languages, all each serving the same HTML and implementing the same API.
+  - Many Todo applications, written in multiple languages, all each serving the same HTML and implementing the same API.
   - An acceptance test to confirm that the application does the above
-  - This README

 ## Principles